jss367/calibration_trivia/README.md

 Explain brier score, what scores are good.

-Some way to avoid repeaated questions between sessions?

 Don't display "Choose a Session" after you've already selected one.

 add a back button for the group questioner mode?